-Dual enroll is a great opportunity for eligible high school juniors and seniors to get ahead in their post-secondary education while doing so at a great discount, or for many students, free.
+Dual enrollment is a great opportunity for eligible high school juniors and seniors to get ahead on their post-secondary education at a great discount, or for many students, free.

 ARD 126 – SUSTAINABLE DESIGN SYSTEMS (3 credits)

 Introduces students to an evolving array of alternative design systems that are based on a philosophical paradigm shift toward Earth-awareness and environmental stewardship.
 Also contains a design studio component in which students select a specific sustainable design system and use it to address a particular design problem.
 Fall semesters.
 Online course.

 ENG 103 – COLLEGE ENGLISH I (3 credits)

 Designed to improve the student’s reading, writing, and critical thinking skills, and to give the student a broad understanding of culture and society.
 Emphasis is on essay writing and critical analysis of non-fiction and literary works.